 When one component is struggling to keep-up, the system as a whole needs to respond in a sensible way.
 It is unacceptable for the component under stress to fail catastrophically or to drop messages in an uncontrolled fashion.
 Since it can’t cope and it can’t fail it should communicate the fact that it is under stress to upstream components and so get them to reduce the load.
 This back-pressure is an important feedback mechanism that allows systems to gracefully respond to load rather than collapse under it.
-The back-pressure may cascade all the way up to the user, at which point responsiveness may degrade, but this mechanism will ensure that the system is resilient under load, and will provide information that may allow the system itself to apply other resources to help distribute the load, see Elasticity.
+The back-pressure may bubble all the way up to the user, at which point responsiveness may degrade, but this mechanism will ensure that the system is resilient under load, and will provide information that may allow the system itself to apply other resources to help distribute the load, see Elasticity.

 Current computers are optimized for the repeated execution of the same task: instruction caches and branch prediction increase the number of instructions that can be processed per second while keeping the clock frequency unchanged.
 This means that giving different tasks to the same CPU core in rapid succession will not benefit from the full performance that could otherwise be achieved: if possible we should structure the program such that its execution alternates less frequently between different tasks.
 This can mean processing a set of data elements in batches, or it can mean performing different processing steps on dedicated hardware threads.